A Forgotten Town

 "The Pueblo of Laguna asked EPA to consider the site for listing on the Superfund program’s National Priorities List (NPL).
 EPA has explored other cleanup options in lieu of listing with the Department of Interior.
 However, no other alternate mechanism to address releases have been identified.
 EPA proposed the site for listing on the NPL in March 2012.
 The Site was listed December 12, 2013."
 5

 Sounds like a whole lotta nothin' to me.

 DRAFT Grants Mining District, New Mexico 2015 – 2020 Five-Year Plan to Assess and Address Health and Environmental Impacts Of Uranium Mining and Milling

 SPOILER: A central theme of the film is the destruction of the ecosystem of the reservation by uranium drilling.
-The US Government was in cahoots with mining companies to extract uranium, which irreversably polluted the land and sickened many citizens on the reservation.
+The US Government was in cahoots with mining companies to extract uranium, which irreversibly polluted the land and sickened many citizens on the reservation.

-Thunderheart is a work of fiction, but this is what happened in real life in 1979 at the Navajo Nation in New Mexico and Arizona.
+Thunderheart is a work of fiction, but this is what happened in real life in 1979 to the Navajo Nation in New Mexico and Arizona.
 The issue was ignored then, it was ignored after Thunderheart, and it is ignored to this day.

 I notice that Greta Thunberg didn't bring up the destruction of Navajo lands, or recognize any Navajo leaders who have tried to bring this issue to a wider audience.